tremby/birds/doc/howto.md

 for its latest tide height data and so can load the data into our graph directly.

+	$tideobservationsURI = "id-semsorgrid:observations/cco/lymington_tide/TideHeight/latest";
-	if ($graph->load("id-semsorgrid:observations/cco/lymington_tide/TideHeight/latest") == 0)
+	if ($graph->load($tideobservationsURI) == 0)
 		die("failed to load any triples from '$tideobservationsURI'");

-In order to explore the data available it is often useful to have Graphite dump the graph's contents as HTML.
+This directs Graphite to load the resources into a graph -- Graphite and the HLAPI will automatically negotiate a content type which can be used.
+We're using the namespace we defined above for brevity.

+Graphite allows the graph to be rendered directly as HTML to quickly visualize what is available, the same can be achieved by using a dedicated RDF browser.

 	echo $graph->dump();

 From inspection of the result the links to use to get from one URI to another can be found.
-So to get the sensor's coordinates:
+To load the sensor's document into the graph (and so get information about the sensor) we find any `ssn:Observation` resource's `ssn:observedBy` property -- that's the sensor -- and load it.

 	// get sensor
 	$sensor = $graph->allOfType("ssn:Observation")->get("ssn:observedBy")->current();